Council Delight Over Big Lottery Award For Green Spaces In Newtown

 Newtown & Llanllwchaiarn Town Council committed over £30,000 from its 2017/18 budget and £55,000 from its 2018/19 budget, to the project.
 A member of staff was also seconded to the GGFAL Land Trust to help submit the funding bid.
 Without this support and commitments, the project would not be possible.

 Proposed project plans include: refurbishment of the riverside play park, additional allotments, greater access to and around Trehafren Hill, a specialist BMX pump track and improved recreational access to the river.

 Cllr Sue Newham, Mayor of Newtown, said, “We are absolutely delighted that all the hard work and sleepless nights put in by the Going Green for a Living team have paid off.
 The Town Council is committed to working together with Going Green to enable everyone to enjoy the green spaces, which are such a jewel in Newtown’s crown.
-I know that the young people of the town will be looking forward to seeing the play park they helped to design taking shape very soon.
+I know that the young people of the town will be looking forward to seeing can i buy cialis over the counter the play park they helped to design taking shape very soon.
 Well done to everyone and thank you.”